 The synthetic population's backward projection goes back to 1991, as the maximum time lag we allow in the model is ten years.
 As everyone alive and older than 30 in 2001 was alive in 1991, the algorithm simply creates the back projections by appropriately reducing the age of the synthetic individuals while keeping all other variables constant.

 Similarly, for the forward projections, we project until 2019, and the algorithm increases the age of the synthetic individuals while keeping all other variables constant.
 For forward projections, mortality needs to be considered.
 We describe mortality with the disease module as disease-specific mortality is closely related to disease prevalence.
 IMPACTNCD-JPN follows an open cohort approach.
 Every simulated year from 2001 onwards, a new cohort of 30-year-old synthetic individuals enters the model.
 The same sources inform the cohort size and the joint age-sex distribution we described above.
 For example, in 2002, the new 30-year-old cohort will be informed by the population size and the joint age-sex distribution of those who were 29 years old in 2001.
-The approach may be crude; however, the final model outputs are directly standardized to population size reported by the Statistics Bureau, Ministry of Internal Affairs and Communications, and population projection estimated by the National Institute of Population and Social Security Research.
+The approach may be crude; however, the final model outputs are directly standardised to population size reported by the Statistics Bureau, Ministry of Internal Affairs and Communications, and population projection estimated by the National Institute of Population and Social Security Research.

 Exposure module